edsandorf/jekyll-pro-theme/docs/manual.md

 ```
 {% endraw %}

+The timeline works best when it is allowed to occupy a the full page on its own.
+It does not work great when used in combination with a twitter feed

 ## Adding a post feed
 To add the post feed, simply add the following include statement to your site where you want the timeline to be.